mayakron/folderstyle/README.md

 ## Installation

-FolderStyle is available in portable format only, you just need to extract the archive to a directory of your choice and run the FolderStyle.exe file.
+FolderStyle is a portable application: just expand the archive to a directory of your choice and run the FolderStyle.exe file.

 ## License